Rebilly/framepay-docs/docs/guide/README.md

 ## Collect customer information and create a token

 To collect the customer's information and the payment card data, define an event handler for the form `submit` event.
-Any `input` fields with a `data-rebilly` attribute will be parsed automatically and sent alongside the elements data.
+Any `input` fields with a `data-rebilly` attribute will be parsed automatically and sent alongside the elements' data.

 See the [list of all `data-rebilly` properties](#) that can be automatically saved by FramePay for more details.

 Trigger `Rebilly.createToken` to generate and inject the payment token into your form.
-The method returns a `Promise` with a single argument representing the result of the operation.
+The method returns a `Promise` with a single argument representing the API result of the operation.
 Validation or network errors can be caught using a `catch()` handler and displayed to the customer.

 ```js
 var form = document.querySelector('form');